 In 1999, Schuco became a member of the SIMBA-DICKIE-GROUP based in Fürth, Germany, when the Mangold family, who owned the firm, withdrew from the toy industry.
 The Group's main brands are SIMBATOYS and DICKIE-SPIELZEUG, and also included are the companies EICHHORN, NORIS, DICKIE-TAMIYA, CARSON, and since 2004, BIG.
 The SCHUCO brand is blossoming again as part of the SIMBA-DICKIE-GROUP, which is a major company in the toy industry with an annual turnover of approximately 300 million euro.
 Other aspects of its renewed success can be attributed to the inclusion of many new product groups and the creative and innovative policies applied to its various ranges.

 Schuco is a reflection of toy automobile history and is widely known.
 The highly realistic replicas are a source of tremendous fascination to every model car collector.
 Of particular interest are the models of cult brands that have 'died out', like for example the Borgward.

 Although Schuco products are classed as toys, they are actually highly sought-after collectors' pieces.
 This explains why antique Schuco models exchange hands at extremely high prices nowadays.

 Once a year Schuco invites Collectors Club members to a big meeting which is also accompanied by brisk trading amongst club members, whose numbers have now grown to more than 1000.
 Members enjoy exclusive benefits, such as special edition models and lots more.

-What's your Schuco worth?
+What's your Schuco worth in 2021?
 Here are some recently sold items.